Halyna Hutchins' Husband Criticizes Alec Baldwin in First TV Interview

 Months after the tragic death of his wife, Halyna Hutchins, Matt Hutchins is addressing the world in his first TV interview.

-In a preview clip of his sit-down with Today's Hoda Kotb, which will air on Thursday, Matt was asked if he watched Alec Baldwin's TV interview with Good Morning America co-anchor George Stephanopoulos.
+Wednesday's NBC Nightly News aired a preview clip of his sit-down with Today's Hoda Kotb, which will air on Thursday, where Matt was asked if he watched Alec Baldwin's TV interview with Good Morning America co-anchor George Stephanopoulos.
 Matt said he did watch it, and it made him angry.

 "Yeah.
 But watching him I just felt so angry," Matt said.
 "I was just so angry to see him talk about her death so publicly, in such a detailed way and then to not accept any responsibility after having just described killing her."